 Training is customized to the requirements of each individual trial and can be conducted at Investigator Meetings, on-site or via webinar.

 After the study is begun, our project managers, data managers and monitors work together with the client to help them understand and utilize the research systems to their fullest capacity.

-John Crowley has been instrumental in the development of the Vail Investigators training sponsored by ASCO and AACR, as well as training programs within SWOG.
+John Crowley was instrumental in the development of the Vail Investigators training sponsored by the American Society of Clinical Oncology and the American Association for Caner Research, as well as training programs within SWOG.
 These programs are models for other training CRAB provides - click on a course below for more information.

 — SWOG Young Investigators Training Course